What we know about the Indianapolis FedEx mass shooting suspect

 Law enforcement sources confirmed to 13 Investigates that they had served a search warrant at the house in connection with the shooting that took place Thursday night at the FedEx facility.

-13News video shows investigators carrying out a large box and computer equipment to an ATF van.
+13News video shows investigators carrying out a large box and computer equipment to an ATF vehicle.